What Are Defaults and Collections?

 Whether it is a simple overdue rent situation or a pressing court matter, we want you to come to a cost-effective and pragmatic resolution.
 It is not always a clear-cut situation.
 Make sure that you know your lease agreement and what your options are.

-Contact our litigation lawyers today to seek advice about default and collection of arrears of rent.
+Contact our civil litigation lawyers today to seek advice about default and collection of arrears of rent.
 Hummingbird Lawyers can stand behind you to make sure you find a fast and efficient solution to your commercial tenancy problem.